A Sacramento Living Trusts Lawyer You Can Trust

 What Is A Trust?

 A trust lets another person or institution, known as a trustee, oversee your assets.
+Typically, you create the trust so you are the Trustor, (also known as a Grantor or a Settlor) but you are also the Trustee managing the assets in your own trust during your lifetime AND the beneficiary of all the assets in the trust!
+You are all three roles.
 Trusts differ from wills because you can have much more control over a trust.
-Sometimes, a trust can allow you to maintain that control after you die.
+Sometimes, a trust can allow your successor trustee to maintain that control after you die.
 There are various types of trusts people can create, with the most common being:

 • Revocable trusts: A revocable trust is a trust you can easily change while you are still alive.
-Also, if you die or become incapacitated now or as an elderly person, your trustee can take over without power of attorney.
+Also, if you die or become incapacitated now or as an elderly person, your successor trustee can manage your assets without power of attorney.

-• Irrevocable trusts: A trust you have little control over.
+• Irrevocable trusts: This type of trust is a trust you have little control over.
 While it can be more difficult to make changes, irrevocable trusts can protect your assets and reduce your federal and estate tax liability.

 While revocable and irrevocable trusts are the most common, there are other types of trusts that can address your specific needs.
 Call (209) 729-7477, and I can go over which options could be beneficial to you and the legal process of creating a trust.